Visiting a pumpkin patch is a great family experience for fall.

 - Don’t bring pets.

-- As Halloween gets closer, some places do run out of pumpkins, so call ahead.
+- Some places run out of pumpkins as Halloween gets closer, so call ahead.

 - Dress for mud.

-- Many of the farms have beautiful displays of pumpkins that make perfect backdrops for portraits of your family or kids.
+- Many farms have beautiful pumpkin displays that make perfect backdrops for portraits of your family or kids.
 Take your pictures BEFORE you go out in the field.

 Pumpkin patches north of Seattle